svpuli/workshop-microservices/README.md

  * [Node](https://nodejs.org/en/download/) v10.15.0 or greater
     * Node can also be installed via nvm - [Linux and MacOs instructions](https://gist.github.com/d2s/372b5943bce17b964a79) & [Windows instructions](https://github.com/coreybutler/nvm-windows)

-All these should be available in your **PATH**.
-To verify things are set up properly, you can run this:
+All of these should be available in your PATH.
+To verify everything is set up properly, you can run the following commands:

 ```sh
 git --version